chuckcscccl/rustlr/chapterfs.md

 ####  SEMANTIC ACTIONS

 Values for non-terminal symbols are returned by functions commonly referred to as *semantic actions*.
 Each rule can optionally end with a semantic action inside \{ and \}, which can only follow all grammar symbols making up the right-hand side of the production rule.
-This is a piece of F\# code that will form the body of the semantic action function  This code will have access to any labels associated with the symbols defined using ":".
+This is a piece of F\# code that will form the body of the semantic action function.
+This code will have access to any labels associated with the symbols defined using ":".
 In a label such as `E:e`, e is a mutable variable intialized to the value associated with E.

-**The semantic action of each rule must return a value of the type associated with the left-hand side symbol of that rule.
+The semantic action of each rule must return a value of the type associated with the left-hand side symbol of that rule.
 Generally speaking, the semantic action of a rule `A --> B:b C:c D:d` is a function that `f` that takes as arguments value of the types for `B`, `C` and `D`